w3f/polkadot-wiki/docs/learn/learn-DOT.md

 [Westend](../maintain/maintain-networks.md#westend-test-network) and you can obtain its native tokens by posting `!drip <WESTEND_ADDRESS>` in the Matrix chatroom [#westend_faucet:matrix.org](https://matrix.to/#/#westend_faucet:matrix.org).
 Your account will be credited with 1 WND by default.
-YOu can also specify to get more tokens by `!drip <WESTEND_ADDRESS> X`, where X is the number of tokens.
+You can also specify to get more tokens by `!drip <WESTEND_ADDRESS> X`, where X is the number of tokens.

 You can make your WNDs (testnet DOT) by [becoming a validator](learn-validator.md).
 Watch the video